WNBA gives 'home' teams taste of home inside the bubble - WHIZ News

 Performing inside the WNBA bubble at games presented a new experience for them because there was only a handful of people in attendance at games besides the players.

-“For me, I always have been the type of DJ that it doesn’t matter how many people are around, I feed off the energy of the people that are there,” DJ Heat said in a phone interview.
+“For me, I always have been the type of DJ that it doesn’t matter how many people are around, I feed off the energy of the people that are there,” said DJ Heat, whos said in a phone interview.
 “Seeing reaction, watching players dance during certain songs.
 There’s a referee that shows love to me every time he sees me.”

 “It’s not something we could have imagined with 12 teams under one roof,” Heuer said, adding his company has tried to cater to the home team and “to make it special and make sure every game felt different.”